Saximma/healthcare-appointments-sql-project/README.md

   FROM appointments
   GROUP BY month
   ORDER BY month;
-Insight:
+- Result: The first month recorded the highest patient volume.
-The first month recorded the highest patient volume.
+- Insight: More staff may be needed during that period.